avs-dvk-workshop/avs-dvk-workshop.github.io/_posts/2012-12-19-8-Add-visual-metadata.md

 ![DisplayCards](assets/DisplayCards.png)

-Now, restart your Sample App and ask "Alexa, play NPR on TuneIn".
-Scroll through the logs and you should see a **RenderPlayerInfoCard** - this is the visual metadata delivered along with your response from Alexa.
+Now, restart your Sample App and ask **"Alexa, play NPR on TuneIn"**.
+Scroll up through the logs and you should see a **RenderPlayerInfoCard** - this is the visual metadata delivered along with your response from Alexa.
 Copy the URL into a browser window and you'll see the image that would be displayed if your device has a screen with graphics capability.

 ![DisplayCards](assets/DisplayCards_NPR.png)